MohammadSabbagh/devprotection/src/assets/data/about.md

 date: "2017-09-18T23:19:51.246Z"
 ---

-#DEV Earthing & Lightning Protection Services CC
+# DEV Earthing & Lightning Protection Services CC

-Registration Number: CC/2021/01481

 Specialised in the protection of high- and low-power electrical systems and sub-systems through means of grounding/earthing and lightning protection.